 You might think you’re out of luck once your debt snowballs into something unmanageable.
 However, depending on your situation, several debt relief strategies can help you gain control of your finances and reduce how much you owe.
 Knowing where to start and what options are available can be difficult.
-To help, we’ve pulled together six of our best strategies that can get you out of debt and back to being you:
+To help, we’ve pulled together five of our best strategies that can get you out of debt and back to being you:

 Strategy #1: Reduce your balance by increasing your minimum payment

 Think “the higher, the better” or, “the more, the merrier” when making debt payments on your credit card or line of credit.
 Using this mindset, you’ll aim to pay more than your minimum payment on your credit by making space in your budget to aggressively pay down debt.

 Only making minimum debt payments will make it nearly impossible to pay off your balance.
 Why?
 Because most of your minimum payment only tackles the interest charges, leaving little remaining to reduce the principal portion of the debt.
 If you owe $5,000 on your credit card with a 3% minimum payment of $150, adding an extra $100 or doubling your payment to $300 will reduce the time it takes to pay off your balance.
 In short, any amount beyond your minimum payment will help – the trick is to be consistent and avoid adding to the card’s balance.